Association of Food and Drug Officials (AFDO)

 - Food Safety Education to Residential Childcare Institutions (RCCIs): Food Safety Basics Training (University of Rhode Island and Massachusetts, NIFSI).
 A training program designed to assist in the development and implementation of a HACCP based food safety program at residential childcare institutions.
 The program curriculum materials (Powerpoint presentation, manuals, Food Safety Kit Booklet, and Video) may be downloaded free of charge.

-- FDA Oral Culture Learner Project - Educational Materials for Retail Food Employees
+- FDA Oral Culture Learner Project - Educational Materials for Retail Food Employees (FDA) Links to personal testimonials of foodborne illness.

 - Make It Safe, Keep It Safe, Food Safety Education Program (UC ANR)